Economics

 Can enroll if Level is Undergraduate

 Analysis of the role of government in the economy.
 Course examines theories of the need for and nature of government intervention in economic activities.
 Includes analysis of the local, state and Federal US tax system and its labor supply implications, intergovernmental transfers and transfers to individuals, cost-benefit and budget analysis as well as models of political economy and public choice theory.
 Students cannot receive credit for both ECON 4085 and ECON 481.
-(AY, F).
+Prerequisites: ECON 302.
+Recommended: ECON 305 or other quantitative methods course.
+(AY).
+(AY).

 Prerequisite(s): ECON 302